bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 ```

 ## Database
-By default *NotifyBC* uses in-memory database backed up by file in */server/database/data.json*.
-To use MongoDB, which is highly recommended for production deployment, add file */server/datasources.local.json* with MongoDB connection information such as following:
+By default *NotifyBC* uses in-memory database backed up by file in */server/database/data.json* for local and docker deployment and MongoDB for OpenShift deployment.
+To use MongoDB for non-OpenShift deployment, add file */server/datasources.local.json* with MongoDB connection information such as following:

  ```
  {